128technology/docs/docs/cli_stats_reference.md

 ## `show stats bfd by-peer-path latency`

-Latency in milliseconds for the 128T peer path.
+Latency in milliseconds for the SSR peer path.

 #### Usage